1 Bg 4-1972: Transcendental Knowledge

 > results in his activities.
 His mind and intelligence are

 > fully controlled.
-He knows that because he is part and
+He knows that he is part and

-> parcel of the Supreme, the part played by him,
+> parcel of the Supreme, and therefore the part played by him,

-> as a part and parcel of the whole, is not his own activity
+> as a part and parcel of the whole, is not his by choice

-> but is only being done through him by the Supreme
+> but is chosen for him by the Supreme and is

-> .
+> done only through His agency.
 When the hand moves, it does

 > not move out of its own accord, but by the endeavor of the